-1. Mall Footfall Traffic
+1. Mall Foot Traffic (Visitors)

-Footfall Traffic reflects the sales opportunity generated by the shopping center.
+Foot Traffic reflects the sales opportunity generated by the shopping center.
 This is the first step in the Mall-to-Store funnel.

 # Mall Foot Traffic = Sum of ALL Visitors

 The technical facets of people counting also hold true for mall traffic.

-2. Mall Door Traffic
+2. In-Mall Proximity Traffic

-While mall traffic quantified the quantity of visitors, the nearest mall entrance traffic reflects the quality of the sales opportunity.
+While mall traffic quantified the number of visitors, the nearest foot traffic reflects the quality of the sales opportunity.

 In retail stores located next to the Anchor Store, we can identify an indirect link to the customer’s flow.

 Some shopping centers are huge.
-Sawgrass Mall in South Florida, for example, is one of the largest malls in United States.
+Sawgrass Mall in South Florida, for example, is one of the largest malls in the United States.
 It takes an hour to walk from one side to another.
 If a visitor entered the Target store, they are unlikely to get to Marshall’s on the other end.

-3. In-Mall Marketing
+3. In-Mall Location Marketing

 The difference between Location Analytics and Location Marketing is in

 While WiFi or BLE Beacons are good technologies for Location Marketing, we have to be mindful of accuracy in the analytics.

-Since In-Mall Marketing has an impact of traffic flows, we should take marketing metrics into account.
+Since In-Mall Marketing has an impact on traffic flows, we should take marketing metrics into account.
 For example, Digital Signage is common in malls.
 Events occur on weekends.
 A caveat in events traffic is that massive crowds tend to push shoppers away.

 % Stay Time = Dwell Time by Distribution

-4. In-Mall Proximity
+4. Store Proximity Traffic

 Proximity Rate measures the value of the mall to the store.
 For mall traffic to be viable, people need to pass close to the store.